Revenue Note for Guidance

 • Where relief is given under this measure, no relief is available in respect of the same expenditure under any other provisions of the Tax Acts.

-• This relief comes within the ambit of the termination of carry forward of certain losses (section 409F), and the restriction on high income individuals (section 485C).
+• The termination of carry forward of certain losses (section 409F), and the restriction on high income individuals (section 485C) apply to these measures.

-• The property relief surcharge (section 531AAE) applies to the commercial element of the scheme.
+• The property relief surcharge (section 531AAE) applies to the commercial element of the scheme (section 372AAC).

 372AAA Interpretation (Chapter 13)